Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationForts and CastlesRailroads & StreetcarsWar, US Civil.
 A significant historical date for this entry is April 17, 1861.

 Location.
 38° 45.228′ N, 77° 27.165′ W. Marker is in Manassas, Virginia.
-Marker can be reached from Battery Heights Boulevard south of Quarry Road, on the right when traveling north.
+It can be reached from Battery Heights Boulevard south of Quarry Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 8401 Quarry Rd, Manassas VA 20110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Why the Forts? (here, next to this marker); Building the Fort System (here, next to this marker); Preservation of Mayfield Fort
+At least 8 other markers are within walking distance of this marker: Why the Forts? (here, next to this marker); Building the Fort System (here, next to this marker); Preservation of Mayfield Fort

 The markers on the grounds of Fort Mayfield image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 8, 2023
+Photographed by Devry Becker Jones (CC0), January 8, 2023

 2. The markers on the grounds of Fort Mayfield